Fly agaric Amanita muscaria

 Found throughout the UK.

-Woodland, particularly under birch trees.
+Woodland, particularly under birch and pine trees.

 When to see